natemalek/2020_ML_masters/README.md

 The following files were used in this project.

 - Lexica Arabic and English
+- meta_data files for arabic and english lexica

 ### Folder structure
 The files are sorted and saved in the following manner